WICG/web-app-launch/explainer.md

 Notes:
 * `waitUntil` delays the user agent from launching and waits for the promise.
 This is necessary because inspecting existing client windows happens asynchronously.
 * `preventDefault` is analogous to [`FetchEvent`](https://www.w3.org/TR/service-workers-1/#fetch-event-section)'s `respondWith` method.
 If it is called (during the `launch` event handler), it stops the user agent from completing the navigation that triggered the `launch`.
 Nothing further happens (the user agent assumes the app has handled it).
-* If any promise passed to `waitUntil` rejects, stop the launch, as if `preventDefault` was called.
 * The `launch` event is considered to be "allowed to show a popup", so that `Clients.openWindow` and `Client.focus` can be used.
 * If the event handler doesn't call `event.preventDefault()`, continue the original navigation as if the `launch` event wasn't fired.